nicc777/home-tunnel-via-csp/README.md

 > [!CAUTION]
 > These are cost estimates and many factors may influence the final cost.
 Use the [AWS Pricing Calculator](https://calculator.aws/#/) to adjust the numbers to your own needs.

+# Documentation

+Still limited, but you can start to look at the [development notes](./DEV_NOTES.md) that will be updated as progress is made until proper documentation can be created.